- Association for Physical Education

 KS5

-As part of the LaSWAP consortium, Acland Burghley offers a Physical Education A level.
+As part of the LaSWAP consortium, Acland Burghley offers the following Level 3 courses.